AlexanderChenNL/Bash/bash_readme.txt

-The Goal of these modest programs is to a better understanding on the Linux operation system and the Bash scripting language.
+The Goal of these modest programs is to get a better understanding on the Linux operation system and the Bash scripting language.